-As per the today’s changing environment and scenario, security cameras are need of every household, every office and every building and every society.
+As per today’s changing environment and scenario, security cameras are a need of every household, every office and every building, and every society.
 Though, with the emergence of technology, security cameras have also traversed a long distance while adopting various technologies.

-Let’s know everything about Security cameras to clarify your basics.
+Let’s know everything about Security cameras to clear your basics.

-Security cameras are either analogue or digital which means they work on the basis of sending analogue or digital signals to a storage device such as a video tape recorder or desktop computer or laptop.
+Security cameras are either analog or digital which means they work on the basis of sending analog or digital signals to a storage device such as a videotape recorder or desktop computer or laptop.

 Analogue Cameras /DVR

-Analogue Cameras basically allows you to record straight to a video tape recorder which is able to record analogue signals as pictures.
-Analogue signals can be converted to digital signals to enable the recording to be stored in PC as digital recordings.
-In that case the analogue camera must be directly plugged into a video capture card in the computer, and the card then converts the analogue signal to digital.
-These cards are relatively cheap, but inevitably resulting digital signals compressed 5:1 (MPEG Compression) in order for the video recordings to be saved on a continuous basis.
+Analogue Cameras basically allows you to record straight to a videotape recorder which is able to record analog signals as pictures.
+Analog signals can be converted to digital signals to enable the recording to be stored in PC as digital recordings.
+In that case, the analog camera must be directly plugged into a video capture card in the computer, and the card then converts the analog signal to digital.
+These cards are relatively cheap, but inevitably resulting in digital signals compressed 5:1 (MPEG Compression) in order for the video recordings to be saved on a continuous basis.

-Another way to store recordings on a non-analogue media is through the use of a digital video recorder (DVR).
+Another way to store recordings on non-analog media is through the use of a digital video recorder (XVR).
 Such a device is similar in functionality to a PC with a capture card and appropriate video recording software.
-Unlike PCs, most DVRs designed for CCTV are embedded devices that require less maintenance and simpler set up than a PC based solutions, for a medium to large number of analogue cameras.
+Unlike PCs, most DVRs designed for CCTV are embedded devices that require less maintenance and simpler set up than a PC based solutions, for a medium to the large number of analog cameras.

 Digital Cameras do not require a video capture card because they work using a digital signal which can be saved directly to a computer.
 The signal is compressed 5:1, but DVD quality can be achieved with more compression.
 The highest picture quality of DVD is only slightly lower than the quality of basis 5:1 compression DV.